 - As a general rule, use large text when possible and make sure document callouts are clear and legible.

 - If the monitors in your courtroom are close and placed lower to the ground to the jury box, position your callouts higher so your jurors can clearly read the language.

 - Make sure you know which screen dimensions the courtroom uses!
 This can be easy to overlook but if you have built your graphics in the 16×9 format and the court provided monitors only project in 4×3 your graphics will look squeezed and the fonts and images will not be in the scale that you intended them to be.

 - Prime the judge.
 Ask the judge to turn on your monitors before you need them.
 Because the new audio and visual controllers have so many different functions, judges are sometimes unable to solve technical problems with the displays, despite their training.

 - Augment and/or move the existing equipment.
 If you are allowed to do so, this can be your best solution.
 An understanding judge will usually acquiesce to your requests.
 Again, if you follow #1, you should have time to sort any adjustments out without the risk of making the court wait.
 Remember that one large screen, rather than multiple monitors, is ideal.

-While courtrooms have moved into the 21st century by upgrading its projection equipment, it can sometimes hinder your presentation to the jurors.
+While many courtrooms have moved into the 21st century by upgrading their projection equipment, it can sometimes hinder your presentation to the jurors.
 It is a delicate balance to want to meet your goal of improving the jurors’ view of the electronic exhibits and not also offend the court by suggesting that their set up isn’t ideal.
-Finding ways to adjust graphics or working within the existing courtroom set up will be critical to ensuring the jurors can see your graphics.
+Finding ways to adjust graphics or working within the existing courtroom setup will be critical to ensuring the jurors can see your graphics.
 Let us help you scout out your courtroom and offer viable alternatives to ensure the best presentation of graphics to your jurors.